kkacsh321/robotf_halloween_stories/README.md

 Welcome to the eerie realm of the Spooky Streamlit Storyteller!
 This is no ordinary codebase; it's a haunted mansion of horror stories, where AI and LLMs (Large Language Models) come together to weave chilling tales that will send shivers down your spine.
 If you're brave enough to conjure up a streaming app with Streamlit that generates spooky Halloween stories, you've just unlocked the creaky front door.

+In reality this is just an example of how to integrate LLM's with Streamlit using python, langchain, requests, and even LocalAI (if you don't want to waste money on OpenAI credits.).
+This is just a demo to show people what is possible.

 ## About the Project 👻

 This project is a digital ouija board, channeling the supernatural power of AI to craft horror stories that are as dynamic as they are dreadful.
 With Streamlit's enchanting capabilities, we've bewitched an app that streams terror with the grace of a ghost gliding through the night.